mthuurne/retroasm/docs/instruction-set.md

 For a CPU, it doesn't matter what is on the other side of an I/O channel.
 But for analyzing assembly code it does matter whether I/O is done with RAM, ROM or a peripheral.
 Therefore an analyzer will need a system definition in addition to an instruction set definition to do its job.

 Currently the analyzer assumes that an index of one I/O channel can never alias an index of another I/O channel.
 In other words, the storages behind two I/O channels are assumed to be disjunct.
-That might not be true for all hardware however, for example a single register bank might be accessible through both I/O mapped I/O and memory mapped I/O.
+That might not be true for all hardware however, for example a single register bank might be accessible through both port-mapped I/O and memory-mapped I/O.

 Statements
 ----------